sheoraninfosec/DatabaseSystems-Lab/Lab1/Instruction.md

 This repo contains the lab assignment for the University Database (Lab 1):

-- `University_ER_Diagram.pdf` — The ER diagram modeling Students, Departments, Courses, Sections, Instructors, and Grade Reports.
+- `Exp-1.pdf` — The ER diagram modeling Students, Departments, Courses, Sections, Instructors, and Grade Reports.
+- `Exp-1.mwb` - Working MySQLWorkbench file.
 - `university.sql` — SQL script to create the schema.
 - `sample_data.sql` — (Optional) Sample inserts to seed the database.